Travel Insurance

 Many travelers are finding travel insurance well worth the investment.
 The benefits that come with trip insurance are specifically designed to protect travelers in the face of mishaps and interruptions.
 Specifically, keep an eye out for plans with strong trip delay and interruption protection.

-Things to Keep in Mind
+Things to Keep in Mind with Travel Insurance

 Travel insurance is meant for when things don’t go as planned.
-If you purchased your policy and booked your trip before the government shutdown was announced on September 30, 2025, you could be eligible for stronger coverage.
+If you purchased your policy and booked your trip before the government shutdown was announced on Feb.
+14, 2026, you could be eligible for stronger coverage.

-Every insurance company and policy handles shutdown related mishaps differently.
+Every insurance company and policy handles shutdown-related mishaps differently.
 Before you decide on an insurance plan, read the policy details to make sure that delays and interruptions due to the government shutdown are covered and to what extent.

 Basic trip insurance can help with cancellations and delays, but are limited to those reasons explicitly explained in your plan documents.
 If you decide to cancel your trip due to the government shutdown, your plan might not protect your investment.